ellado-fbit/express-redis-mongo/README.md

 ```

 ## `mongoInsertOne`: MongoDB `insertOne` operation
 Middleware wrapper for the MongoDB `insertOne` method.
 Inserts a document into a collection.
-The inserted document is available on the response via the `res.locals.docInserted` by default.
+The `_id` of the inserted document is available on the response via the `res.locals.insertedId` by default.

 ```js
 const express = require('express')